Product managers and customer success managers have more in common than they think.

 It is up to your product and CS teams to align and define what it means to have a customer focus in order to provide the best product on the market that matches both customer expectations and company strategy.

 What may start as a small feature request can turn into just one of the reasons supporting your customer retention strategy.

 The collaboration between customer success and product management is critical for your business.
-If you want to know more on how to align the two, join our free webinar with Mark Pecoraro on how and when you should automate specific parts of customer success to improve the customer experience.
+If you want to know more on how to align the two, watch the recording of our webinar with Mark Pecoraro on how and when you should automate specific parts of customer success to improve the customer experience.